Your California Privacy Rights

 The information we collect

-ATA collects two kinds of information from you when you visit any of our websites (academic-travel.com and cetacademicprograms.com) and CET’s online account management system.
+ATA collects two kinds of information from you when you visit any of our websites or online account management systems.

 First, we automatically collect information from you any time you visit an ATA webpage.
 This information is non-personally identifiable and may include data about your hardware devices, geographic location based on IP address, browser type, use of our website, and referring third party websites.